Skip to Content

 Best Galaxy's Edge Food and Drinks

-We’ve spent the past months eating in Star Wars Land and in this post we are going to give you an overview of all the Star Wars: Galaxy’s Edge Food and Dining options including each restaurant and dining location, and the absolute best and worst food and drink options you will find there.
+We’ve spent the few years eating everything in Star Wars Land, and in this post, we are going to give you an overview of all the Star Wars: Galaxy’s Edge Food and Dining options including each restaurant and dining location, and the absolute best and worst food and drink options you will find there.

 Reading about all the food before Galaxy’s Edge opened and then actually trying it all after the fact was a completely different experience.
 We love the majority of the food in Galaxy’s Edge but are especially blown away by Oga’s Cantina as well as all the food from the main quick service dining establishment in Black Spire Outpost: Docking Bay 7 Food and Cargo.